The Saudi women tweeting for their freedom

 "My father thinks that [the guardianship system] is really a problem, he acknowledges that and he always tells me 'If I did anything wrong, if I treated you wrong, just because you are a female, tell me so,' she said.
 "He knows that the way that we live is not the right way."

-However, like other Saudi women CNN spoke to, Myriam's father doesn't express his views openly because he fears backlash from others in the community.
+However, Myriam's father doesn't express his views openly because he fears backlash from others in the community.

 Another woman told CNN that her father felt pressured into not letting her study abroad.